zack-wilson/scrapy-opensearch/README.md

     OPENSEARCH_HOSTS = 'https://localhost:9200'

-The default endpoint for sending opensitemsarch will be:
+The default endpoint for sending opensearch items will be:

     http://localhost:9200